lou-k/pi-photo-sync/destinations/dropbox/README.md

 This guide walks you through having your pi synchronize to a target folder in your Dropbox.

 [TODO] make the below actually work.
-As of 2024-10-16, it is an OUTLINE of what needs to happen.
+As of 2024-11-29, it is an OUTLINE of what needs to happen but also has changes that might allow it to work.

 ## Install Dropbox Uploader